MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. Select the check box to enable **Notify users in Office 365 service with a policy tip**.

 1. Under **User overrides** select the checkbox to **Allow overrides from M365 services.
-Allows users in Exchange, Sharepoint, OneDrive and Teams to override policy restrictions.**
+Allows users in Exchange, SharePoint, OneDrive and Teams to override policy restrictions.**

 1. Check the checkbox to **Require a business justification to override**.